 I created a Digital Breakout for my second-grade students to review all of the concepts they learned this year in Math.
 I was so excited to try making my very first breakout style game after running physical locks one with my fifth-grade placement.
 After trying a digital style and physical locks both, I think I would prefer a physical style.
 Maybe just a digital lock or two for more complex puzzles with older students.
 However, the students loved it.
 They said it was the best party day they ever had (which is awesome since this was a lesson before we got to our afternoon party).
 I included a script on the project page for people to see how to move through the game since they do not have all the materials.
+I created a EDU Breakout with the resources and instructions that are needed to recreate this activity.
 Now I just need to wrangle it all together and submit it to an actual Digital Breakout site so people can run it themselves without having to re-create the materials.

 This is the seventh in a series of posts (1: Choices, 2: Parent Communication, 3: Research, 4: Thinking, 5: Planning, 6: Peer and self-evaluations) about supporting successful product assignments at the end of a unit of study.
 Now let’s talk about audience.
 If you followed my advice, students have already had a small audience of their peers reviewing them during the process and fresh small set of peers evaluating them during the finished product.
 Consider using gallery walks and inviting other students and parents to view.
 Or find a place you can display the products on campus with greater foot traffic.
 If students know that their product will be viewed not just by you and their classmates they are more likely to push themselves to create a quality product.